cometscome/QuadraticHamiltonians.jl/README.md

 ```

+# Other examples
-# Local density of states around a vortex in 2D s-wave superconductor
+##  Local density of states around a vortex in 2D s-wave superconductor
 ```julia
 using QuadraticHamiltonians
 using Plots